ClementNerma/Rave/docs/master.md

 }
 ```

 It's also possible to use an enumeration.
-In this case, this is much simplier, as we can also use a plain member (e.g. in classes) with the enumeration's type, instead of the value's type:
+In this case, this is much simplier, as we can also use a literal member (e.g. in classes) with the enumeration's type, instead of the value's type:

 ```sn
 enum HeroType {